Google Wallet explained: How it works vs. Google Pay

 Android users, specifically Samsung phone owners, have two main choices for their payment app: Google Wallet or Samsung Wallet.
 The latter launched around the same time as Google Wallet, combining Samsung Pay and Samsung Pass into one service.
 Sound familiar?

-Like Google Wallet, Samsung Wallet collects your digital payment cards, boarding passes, vaccination cards, and digital car keys — and will also add IDs and licenses in 2022, though once again we don't know which will make digital licenses legal.
+Like Google Wallet, Samsung Wallet collects your digital payment cards, boarding passes, vaccination cards, and digital car keys, with the eventual goal of adding IDs and licenses.

-Samsung Wallet is available now, but only on Samsung phones via the Galaxy Store — whereas Google Wallet is available on all Android phones via the Play Store — and only in six countries: France, Germany, Italy, Spain, the U.K., and the U.S.
+Samsung Wallet is available now, but only on Samsung phones via the Galaxy Store — whereas Google Wallet is available on all Android phones via the Play Store — and only 21 countries, well short of Google's list.

 Looking beyond the Android phone ecosystem, we also have a general guide on how the five main payment systems — Google Pay, Samsung Pay, Apple Pay, Meta Pay, and Amazon Pay — compare to one another.

 To briefly summarize, Google and Apple have the most robust features and widespread presence for both mobile and web payments.
-Amazon Pay is more limited but takes very little setup if you have a Prime account, while Meta Pay is most useful if you frequently make payments on Facebook apps specifically.
+Amazon Pay is more limited but takes very little setup if you have a Prime account, while Meta Pay is most useful for frequent Facebook Marketplace users.

 What's new with Google Wallet?